HugoBarnes/hugobarnes.github.io/index.md

 ![Hugo Barnes](hugo.jpg)
 {: .tom-image}

-I live in Bethesda, Maryland.
-I am a Math and Computer Science Double Major at the University of Virginia.
+I live in Bethesda, Maryland and I am a Math and Computer Science Double Major at the University of Virginia.
 I graduated from Walt Whitman High School with a 4.6 GPA.
 While there, I received a D1 offer to play soccer for Davidson and I won two 4A State Championships.